SolarLune/tetra3d/readme.md

 Tetra3D's rendering evokes a similar feeling to primitive 3D game consoles like the PS1, N64, or DS.
 Being that a largely-software renderer is not _nearly_ fast enough for big, modern 3D titles, the best you're going to get out of Tetra is drawing some 3D elements for your primarily 2D Ebitengine game, or a relatively simple fully 3D game (i.e. something on the level of a PS1, or N64 game).
 That said, limitation breeds creativity, and I am intrigued at the thought of what people could make with Tetra.

-In general, Tetra3D's just a renderer, so you can target higher resolutions (like 1080p or 4K) _or_ lower resolutions.
-Anything's fine as long as the target GPU can handle generating the color and depth textures at your desired resolution (assuming you have depth texture rendering on).

 Tetra3D also gives you a Blender add-on to make the Blender > Tetra3D development process flow a bit smoother.
 See the Releases section for the add-on, and [this wiki page](https://github.com/SolarLune/Tetra3d/wiki/Blender-Addon) for more information.

 ## Why did I make it?